Explore Castle Cary

 Frequently asked questions

-The Glastonbury Festival gateway (the nearest station to Worthy Farm), the round house lock-up (one of England's most unusual village lock-ups), local food and market culture, and a small Somerset market town of great charm Roam surfaces the hidden gems that make Castle Cary worth exploring.
+Castle Cary is a place in Somerset known for the Glastonbury Festival gateway (the nearest station to Worthy Farm), the round house lock-up (one of England's most unusual village lock-ups), local food and market culture, and a small Somerset market town of great charm.
+Castle Cary is the nearest railway station to the Glastonbury Festival site — every June the town is transformed as festival-goers pass through.
+The population is around 3,000.

-Yes — Roam is live in Castle Cary and across Somerset.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Castle Cary and across Somerset.
+It is available on iOS and Android.